Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 "Sparring?"
 Xiù suggested.

-"Great idea, getting beaten up by my girlfriend is *totally* gonna make me feel…" Allison paused mid-snark, shut her eyes and exhaled, then shook her head. "...No, thank you baby.
-Just…"
+"Great idea, getting beaten up by my girlfriend is *totally* gonna make me feel..."
+Allison paused mid-snark, shut her eyes and exhaled, then shook her head. "...No, thank you baby.
+Just..."

 "Massage?"
 Julian offered.

 "...*Now* we’re talking."

-"Alright, gimme a minute…" Julian kissed her cheek and stood up to go back into the living space.
+"Alright, gimme a minute..."
+Julian kissed her cheek and stood up to go back into the living space.

 Allison and XIù sat together in comfortable silence for a few minutes more, with XIù’s hand drifting reassuringly up and down her back before she abruptly stood up and paced around the prep room, chewing on a fingernail.

 Xiù was about to query this when Allison turned around and self-consciously dropped her hands to her sides.

 "It’s not just the letter," she said.
-"It’s the whole… I just wanted to get out there and do what I know I’m good at.
+"It’s the whole...
+I just wanted to get out there and do what I know I’m good at.
 And now the Group’s turning us into these huge celebrities and they dug up all this stuff that I buried for a *reason*, and now we’re gonna be all over the media having our life histories ripped into..."
 She sighed.
 "I just feel so *used*, you know?
 And stupid.
 I *really* shoulda seen something like this coming."

 She rubbed her eyes again.
 "The letter from my folks was just the cherry on top, I guess.
 The last little *screw you*."

 "Were they always like that?"

 Allison shrugged.
 "Pretty much.
-They wanted a couple of *’good little boys’* I guess, and what they got was a sulky skinny daughter who used to smoke behind the gym hall and listen to the *’wrong kind of music’*, whatever the fuck that is…" She ran a hand through her hair. "...I guess when I ran away I was hoping they’d realize how… that they’d *improve*, you know?
+They wanted a couple of *’good little boys’* I guess, and what they got was a sulky skinny daughter who used to smoke behind the gym hall and listen to the *’wrong kind of music’*, whatever the fuck that is..."
+She ran a hand through her hair. "...I guess when I ran away I was hoping they’d realize how... that they’d *improve*, you know?
 But no, here I am, I’m gonna be, like, the second or third person on freaking *Mars*, but I’m still momma and papa Buehler’s tearaway little brat. *Fuck* ‘em!"

 "Are you going to reply?"